dragoonDorise/pegasus-android-metadata/README.md

 Anotate the XXXX-XXXX number, it will be some random number like ECA-11EF, we will need it later.

-Make sure your SD Card is on your handheld and with at least 5G free of space
+Now you have to options:

+- Automatic installation - Just run and script that will do everything for you.
+This is needed for thr RetroArch configuration and for the on device rom artwork scraper.
+These option also installs some Pegasus Themes and gives you an updater script so you can install more themes or systems on the future from your Handheld. **This is the recommended installation**

+- Manual instalation - You'll have to copy this repository,  configure Retroarch and scrap your roms artwork on a Windows PC. **I don't recommend this option. **

 ## Automatic installation - Recommended

-This option provides a unattended installation of this Pegasus Metadata Pack, Pegasus itself, some Pegasus Themes and the RetroArch configuration.

-Download onto your handheld [Termux](https://f-droid.org/repo/com.termux_117.apk) and install it, we will use this app for configuring your machine, download Pegasus and some Pegasus Themes.
+Download onto your handheld the app [Termux](https://f-droid.org/repo/com.termux_117.apk) and install it, we will use this app so we can automate everything.

-Open Termux on your handheld, give it write permissions and just copy paste this command.
+Open Termux on your handheld, give it write permissions when it asks for them and just copy and paste the following command.

     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/dragoonDorise/pegasus-android-metadata/main/setup.sh)"

-Press Enter and follow the steps the script will show you, when it's finished you'll have everything setup
+Press Enter and follow the steps the script will show you, when it's finished you'll have everything installed and you'll only need to copy your roms to the specific folders created in the SD Card.

+### Scraping your roms
+When you have copied your roms in the SD Card, open Termux again and type this command:

+    scrap.sh

+Press Enter, this will show a dialog screen where you need to choose the platforms you want to scrap, any rom already scrapped will be ignored, use the DPAD to move in the menu and press the Space in the Android Virtual Keyboard and Press A when ready.

+Right now the script uses Retroarch Thumbnail repository, so not all roms are available.
+Work is being done to replace this with **Screen Scrapper**

+### Updating your Pegasus Metadata Pack installation.

+I plan to provide updates to this Metadata Pack so more systems / themes are available and any possible bug is fixed, you can do this by opening Termux again and typing this command:

+    update.sh

+### Undoing everything

+If you don't like this Metadata Pack and you had already your handheld preconfigured you can undo everything, just open Termux and execute this script.

+    undo.sh

+Press Enter and just wait for everything to finish, this will restore everything the way it was when you installed this Metadata Pack

 ## Manual installation.